 Allogeneic stem cell transplantation has been used to treat and sometimes cure chronic myelomonocytic leukemia (CMML) patients.
-However, because of the high, sometimes life-threatening risks associated with stem cell transplantation, doctors rarely use it as a first-line treatment.
+However, because of the high, sometimes life-threatening risks associated with stem cell transplantation, doctors rarely use it in elderly patients or patients in poor health.

 The main reasons for doing an allogeneic stem cell transplant are to:

-- Start a new supply of red cells, white cells and platelets with help from the transplanted donor stem cells
+- Start a new supply of red blood cells, white blood cells and platelets with help from the transplanted donor stem cells

-Stem cell transplantation after high-dose chemotherapy helps restore marrow function and blood cell production.
-This gives the initial chemotherapy a chance to better do its work with less damage to your normal cells.
+Stem cell transplantation after high-dose chemotherapy helps restore bone marrow function and blood cell production.

 Most CMML patients aren't eligible for this therapy.
 It's used for only a small number of younger patients who: